BoyDun/IBW_SBOL_v2/README.md

 "# IBW_SBOL_v2"

-Unit test for IBW SBOL version 2 code
+IBW libSBOLj 2.0 and JSBML conversion code. make_doc contains the conversion code, and import_info contains small SBOL updates for miscellaneous sections of the IBW source code